Infrastructure

 “This means we need an additional Sh3 billion to complete the current line.”

-In 2020, Stecol Corp. signed a Sh5.6 billion deal with the State for construction of the pilot phase of the 27km Simba BRT corridor which runs from Ruiru to KNH.
+In 2020, Stecol Corp. signed a Sh5.6 billion deal with the State for the construction of the pilot phase of the 27km Simba BRT corridor which runs from Ruiru to KNH.

 RELATED: Nairobi Eyes Colombia BRT Model to Tackle Traffic Jam